f5devcentral/f5-icontrollx-dev-kit/README.md

 ### ffdk deploy

-After the project is successfully built, it can be deployed to the BigIP by typing:
+After the project is successfully built, it can be deployed to a BIG-IP by typing:

 `ffdk deploy`

 Now you can use your favorite HTTP client to test your new endpoint.

-when used with no arguments, `deploy` will look inside the `./build` directory where it is run, and copy and install the newest RPM to the BigIP configured in `devconfig.json`.
+when used with no arguments, `deploy` will look inside the `./build` directory where it is run, and copy and install the newest RPM to a BIG-IP configured in `devconfig.json`.

 #### Installing a specific RPM